mozilla/sphinx-js/README.rst

         npm install -g jsdoc

-   We're known to work with jsdoc 3.4.3.
+   We work with jsdoc 3.4.3, 3.5.4, and likely anything between.
 2. Install sphinx-js, which will pull in Sphinx itself as a dependency::

         pip install sphinx-js